Deee92/Deee92.github.io/index.md

 ### More
 - We often organize [Meetups](https://www.meetup.com/KTH-Software-Research-Meetup/) about software research
 - We spoke about software humor on the [German radio](https://www.deutschlandfunk.de/computer-und-kommunikation-4-5-2024-komplette-sendung-dlf-16492b03-100.html) 📻
+- Our work on software humor was featured in the [KTH newsletter](https://www.kth.se/en/eecs/nyheter/humor-en-viktig-ingrediens-i-mjukvaruutveckling-1.1351788) 📰
 - I was a student volunteer at  [ICST '23](https://twitter.com/neilwalkinshaw/status/1648375732060528640?s=20) and [ICST '22 🏆](https://twitter.com/tanja_vos/status/1512347202148093961)
 - A [post](https://deepikatiwari92.medium.com/takeaways-from-testcon-europe-2019-7fdc058631a7) about TestCon '19
 - A [poster](https://castor-software-days-2019.github.io/posters) presented at CASTOR Software Days '19